Our roots are in Rwanda

 Before we can expect mothers to feed their families nutritious food, they first must understand what nutrition is.
 We teach parents essential knowledge like the benefits of a healthy diet, what makes a balanced meal, and best practices in breastfeeding.
 Our innovative One Pot One Hour lesson demonstrates how to cook a healthy meal with limited time and resources so that every mother can provide her children with the nutrients they need to thrive.

 Sick children often become malnourished, which makes them more likely to get sick yet again.
 Breaking this cycle requires addressing every factor that leads to malnutrition.
 In engaging trainings, full of song and dance, we educate mothers to identify symptoms of common illnesses and teach proper hygiene practices.
 Our comprehensive curriculum goes beyond the basics, promoting family planning and creating a safe space to discuss gender-based violence.

 Our flagship program provides a long-term solution to chronic malnutrition by training mothers of malnourished children under the age of five on essential agriculture, nutrition, and health topics.

 Maternal Nutrition Program

 Inspired by mothers who said they wished they had known more about nutrition before their children became malnourished, we began working with pregnant women to prevent malnutrition before it begins.

 Expanding with Partners

 With over a decade of experience in Rwanda, GHI has emerged as an expert in the region on nutrition-sensitive agriculture.
-By partnering with like-minded organizations we are expanding our reach to new settings and populations such as refugees and primary schools.
+By partnering with like-minded organizations we are expanding to new settings and populations such as primary schools and refugees.